PlanterApp/planter_blog/content/posts/unlock-your-gardens-potential-with-the-right-tools/index.md

 Some hoses are made to be laid out in your garden, too; these are called soaker hoses, and act like sprinklers.
 Lay them out around your garden amongst your crops, and they’ll slowly and steadily release water through their porous material to keep your soil moist!

 ![](https://images.pexels.com/photos/2134798/pexels-photo-2134798.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=2)

+## S﻿till looking for more?

+C﻿an't get enough of garden tools?
+Well, never fear!
+Keep an eye out next week for this post's partner, which will feature some less common and more advanced garden tools!
+In the meantime, it's still a great time to start your plants inside- check out Planter